-Categories: General Date: Jan 17, 2020 Title: V8 TOURING CARS TO DEBUT AT MORGAN PARK
+Categories: General Date: Jan 17, 2020 Title: KUMHO TYRE V8 TOURING CAR SERIES TO DEBUT AT MORGAN PARK

 V8 TOURING CAR racing will make a long-anticipated debut at Morgan Park Raceway in Warwick, Queensland, this year.